Swami Prasad Maurya: Personal life

-Maurya is a Buddhist and an Ambedkarite, follower of B. R. Ambedkar.
 His daughter, Sanghmitra Maurya, was elected to Lok Sabha in 2019 General Elections, while his son Utkrisht Maurya is also a politician who unsuccessfully contested Assembly elections twice from Unchahar Raebareli.

+In 2024, Maurya and his daughter Sanghmitra were declared absconding by a court in Uttar Pradesh in a matter related to marital dispute of Sanghmitra.
+A complainant named Deepak Kumar Swarnkar alleged that he was in relationship with Sanghmitra since 2016 and married her in 2019.
+He also alleged Maurya and her daughter for assaulting him.

+In August 2024, Supreme Court of India stayed the criminal proceedings against Maurya and his daughter in this marital dispute case.
+Maurya had earlier moved to Supreme Court against the decision of Lucknow Bench of Allahabad High Court, which decreed to initiate a criminal proceeding against him and his daughter in this marital dispute case.

 Controversies

 Swami Prasad Maurya had alleged about some verses of the Hindu religious text Ramcharitmanas that the Shudra caste has been degraded in it.
-He said that such verses should be banned and he would burn the book on which Ramcharitmanas was burnt by his supporters, he was lashed by all the Hindu organisations, as well as VHP burnt his effigy and also demand to arrest him for sacrilege of Ramcharitmanas.
-For his coarseness towards Ramcharitmanas he was promoted to General Secretary of Samajwadi Party by Akhilesh Yadav.
-When the dissent erupted the Party distanced itself from Maurya saying that were personal remarks of and has nothing to relate with the party.
+He said that such verses should be banned and he would burn the book, on which Ramcharitmanas was burnt by his supporters, in response to this, he was lashed by all the Hindu organisations, as well as VHP.
+VHP burnt his effigy and also demanded to arrest him for the sacrilege of Ramcharitmanas.
+Later, he was promoted to the post of General Secretary of Samajwadi Party by Akhilesh Yadav.
+When the dissent erupted the Party distanced itself from Maurya saying that were personal remarks and had nothing to relate with the party.
 VHP also demanded the Election Commission of India to de-list Samajwadi Party and lodged an FIR against him.

 In February 2023, after the Ramcharitmanas controversy, the supporters of Maurya heckled Mahant Rajudas, a priest who had announced a bounty of 21 lakh on Maurya's head earlier.
-In the allegations and counter-allegations, which led to exchange of blows between the priests and Maurya's supporters, Rajudas stated that the supporters of Maurya called him "Saffron Terrorist".
+In the allegations and counter-allegations, which led to an exchange of blows between the priests and Maurya's supporters, Rajudas stated that the supporters of Maurya called him a "Saffron Terrorist".
 While Maurya accused Mahant Rajudas of plotting to kill him.
 He also charged allegations upon them of keeping deadly weapons and attacking him, to which, his supporters gave befitting reply.

-Maurya was also criticised by some of the leaders of Samajwadi Party itself, because of his stand on the Ramcharitmanas.
-However, the party in a press note released latter, announced the expulsion of those leaders from the SP, who criticized Maurya.
-These leaders included two women veterans of party, Richa Singh and Roli Tiwari Mishra.
+Maurya was also criticised by some of the leaders of the Samajwadi Party itself, because of his stand on the Ramcharitmanas.
+However, the party in a press note released later, announced the expulsion of those leaders from the SP, who criticized Maurya.
+These leaders included two women veterans of the party, Richa Singh and Roli Tiwari Mishra.